xXxSpicyBoiiixXx/CS-550/Textbook-Notes/Chapter02/2.1/README.md

 * Formally speaking, a tuple space is always modeled as a multiset, but in and rd are considered blocking operations.
 Meaning that they will be blocked until a matching tuple is found or becomes avaliable.

-* An important aspect of publish-subscribe systems is that communications takes place by descrbing the events that a subscriber is interest in.
-This makes naming very important.